-Plateau pressure (Pplat) is the pressure in the system once the lungs are filled with air and before the breath cycles off.
+Plateau pressure (Pplat) is the pressure in the system once the lungs fill with air and before the breath cycles off.
 It represents the average pressure at the alveoli as they are at maximum inflation during inhalation.
-A normal Pplat is less than 30cmH_20 .
-Values higher than that can lead to direct damage to the alveoli, which can subsequently cause issues with pulmonary respiration.
-There is no too low for Pplat, but recognize that lungs that aren't being filled all the way (i.e. a low Pplat) may not be maximizing the surface area of alveoli and therefore Oxygenation may not be at its best.
-And we will discuss this concept later on. \(\frac{138}{2} \)
+A normal Pplat is less than 30cmH20.
+Values higher than that can lead to direct damage to the alveoli which can subsequently cause issues with the whole respiratory process.
+There is no too low for Pplat but recognize that lungs that aren't being filled all the way (i.e. a low Pplat) may not be maximizing the surface area of alveoli and therefore oxygenation may not be at its best.
+And we will discuss this concept later on.
+116

 The primary cause of a high Pplat at the start of ventilation is too much TV.
-That said, it can also be present or develop over time due to patient discomfort, mainstem migration of the ETT, atelectasis, and pulmonary edema.
-If we get a high Pplat, consider these other causes (and address them appropriately) before dialing down TV, as we don't want to give up ventilation unnecessarily.
-We do, however, want to avoid a sustained high Pplat over many breaths, as that can lead to damage to the alveoli.
+That said, it can also be present or develop over time due to patient discomfort, mainstern migration, atelectasis, and pulmonary edema.
+If we get a high Pplat, consider these other causes (and address them appropriately!) before dialing down TV, as we don't want to give up ventilation unnecessarily.117 We do, however, want to avoid a sustained high Pplat over many breaths, as that can lead to damage to the alveoli.

-Measuring Pplat is a little less direct than measuring a PIP and involves what we call a maneuver.
+Measuring Pplat is little less direct that measuring a PIP and involves what we call a "maneuver."
 There are two maneuvers that we will discuss and this is the first of them.
 While we could theoretically watch the barometer on the machine and wait for that point during inspiration where pressure stays constant for a spell, that amount of time is quite short and this is logistically difficult to accomplish.
 The workaround is to prolong inspiration via an inspiratory hold and allow the machine to measure that pressure accurately.
 It would look something like this: